 The universal access and portability in different types of services are possible.
 The efficiency of the frequency spectrum was increased by improving the way audio is compressed when making a call.
 Therefore, more calls can happen in the same frequency range.
 The IMT 2000 standard calls for the stationary speeds to be 2mbps and phone speeds of 384kbps for a real 3G.

 Later more features were introduced, leading to 4G.
 A 3G device cannot communicate through the fourth generation network.
 The new generations of phones are designed to be backward compatible; therefore, a 4G phone can communicate through 2G or 3G networks.

 The generation is different from the third generation and was made because of the advancements in the technology in the previous decade.
 It aims to offer high speed, quality, and high capacity to users as it improves security and makes the data and voice services affordable, internet, and multimedia over IP.
 Most applications have amended mobile access, gaming services, IP telephone, mobile TV, 3D television, video conferencing, and cloud computing.
 The Multiple Input Multiple Output and Orthogonal Frequency Division Multiplexing technologies have made 4G possible.
-The important standards are WiMAX and LTE.
+The important standards are WiMAX and LTE small business internet.
 LTE is a series of upgrades to the UMTS technology and may be rolled out on the existing Telstra 1800 Mhz.
 The maximum speed is 100mbps or 1 Gbps for low mobility communication.
 For example, when walking, stationary, latency reduces from 300ms to less than 100ms.
 This lowers congestion significantly.

 When 4G was introduced, it was faster than 3G.
 It is not the same as 4G LTE that is close to meeting the set standards.
 You can stream a TV show, download games without buffering, etc.